PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 - the accessibility of the service.
 Depending on the environment the service is either accessible to the _public_ at the specified URL, or accessible only to IP addresses within the _STFC and University of Southampton VPNs_
 - the trigger used to invoke the workflow which deploys the deploys the service from the source branch.
-Deployment is either _automatic_ upon a commit to the source branch which passes the unit-tests job; or results from a _manual_ invokation of a workflow by a developer.
+Deployment is either _automatic_ upon a commit to the source branch which passes the unit-tests job; or results from a _manual_ invocation of a workflow by a developer.

 | Environment      | URL                                        | Accessibility                           | Source branch  | Deployment trigger    |